Labonneguigue/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][nvidia]

-On the other hand, George Hotz and its company Comma.ai have achieved groundbreaking results before releasing the architecture of their CovNet.
-I testing this model as well.
+On the other hand, George Hotz and his company Comma.ai have achieved groundbreaking results before releasing the architecture of their CovNet.
+I tested their model as well.

 ![alt text][commaai]

-We can note that there is 10x the numbers of trainable parameters in that model compared to the one used by Nvidia.
+We can note that the Comma.ai model trains 10 times more parameters compared to the one used by Nvidia.

 #### 2. Attempts to reduce overfitting in the model